mikheyev/cv-sasha/README.md

 - The citations and IFs are pulled manually not to anger Google using make `make cv-mikheyev-scholar.tex` before doing anything else.
 - To compile the pdf run `make`
 - To compile markdown run `make cv-mikheyev.md`
+- Your data should be stored in a

 ## Troubleshooting